dqops/dqo/docs/checks/column/bool/true-percent.md

 ---
-title: true percent data quality checks
+title: True percent data quality checks, SQL examples
 ---
-# true percent data quality checks
+# True percent data quality checks, SQL examples

 This check measures the percentage of **true** values in a boolean column.
 It raises a data quality issue when the measured percentage is outside the accepted range.